-How to Enable CI Type Tenant Owner Verification during the Matching Phase of Identification

-You can dynamically add a verification criterion based on the TenantOwner attribute during the matching phase of the identification process for CIs by using the new JMX setting reconciliation.tenantaware.citypes.
+How to Enable CI Type Tenant Owner Verification during the Matching Phase of Identification matching phase of the identification process for CIs by using the new JMX setting reconciliation.tenantaware.citypes.
 If, compared to the other CI, there is a different value among the CI attribute values defined in this setting, the verification process stops and the match is rejected.